What diet should you follow to treat heart failure?

 Lean meat, fish, and poultry

 Choose lean cuts of meat and trim away any visible fat.
 Remove the skin from poultry.
 Cook by broiling, roasting, or poaching.
-A serving size is one ounce cooked or one egg.
+A serving size is 1 ounce cooked or one egg.
 Eat between three and nine servings.